 Those who witnessed the miraculous event were astonished.
 Peter, no doubt moved by the Holy Ghost as on Pentecost, immediately seized the opportunity to both convict and to invite the unbelieving Jews, urging them to embrace the solitary way of salvation.

-Peter then urged them to repent and be converted, that their sins may be forgiven.
+Peter then urged the Jews to repent and be converted, that their sins may be forgiven: “Be penitent, therefore, and be converted, that your sins may be blotted out” (Acts 3:17)

 Note the pattern: Condemnation of evil, correction, evangelization.